SK Hynix files for US listing that source says could raise up to $14 billion

 The company, in a domestic regulatory filing on Wednesday, said: "While we aim to complete the listing within 2026, specific details - such as the size, structure, and timeline of the offering - have not yet been finalized."

+SK Hynix CEO Kwak Noh-jung said at the company's annual shareholder meeting that the U.S. listing plan could be described as part of efforts to have its corporate value reassessed in the United States, the world's largest equity market where major global semiconductor firms are listed.

+Kwak added that the company aims to list in the United States in the second half of this year.

-The Korea Economic Daily reported earlier this week that SK Hynix was considering raising 10 trillion to 15 trillion won ($10.03 billion) by issuing new shares in a U.S. listing.
+The Korea Economic Daily reported earlier this week that SK Hynix was considering raising 10 trillion to 15 trillion won through the issue of new shares in such a U.S. listing.

+At the company's shareholder meeting, SK Hynix also said it aims to secure more than 100 trillion won in net cash to better respond to customer demand and stabilise business operations, without providing a timeline, compared with 12.7 trillion won at the end of 2025.

+The planned U.S. listing comes as SK Hynix ramps up investment to meet surging demand for artificial intelligence chips, while also navigating rising geopolitical risks and investor scrutiny over capital allocation.

 CLAMOUR FOR SHARE BUYBACK